-Follow this guide and make the best of your trip even if you’re short on time.
-These are the top sights and things to do on your one day on Bohol island.
+Follow this guide and make the most of your trip even if you’re short on time.
+These are the top sights and things to do during your one day on Bohol island.

 Rent a scooter/motorbike right upon your arrival

-Since you only have one day on Bohol, make the best out of it and explore all the things this mesmerizing island has to offer.
-The cheapest and most exciting way this could be done is by renting a motorbike.
-It could be managed also by taking a tricylce ride, but with motorbike it’s much more convenient.
+Since you only have one day on Bohol, make the most out of it and explore all the things this mesmerizing island has to offer.
+The cheapest and most exciting way this can be done is by renting a motorbike.
+It could be managed also by taking a tricycle ride, but with motorbike it’s much more convenient.

-Check out one of a few Tarsier sanctuaries along the island.
-The Philippine tarsier is not just the cutest thing on the Planet but also one of the world’s smallest primates.
-The tarsier is indigenous to the island so it’s your only chance to meet this little guy.
+Check out one of the few tarsier sanctuaries along the island.
+The Philippine tarsier is not just the cutest thing on the planet but also one of the world’s smallest primates.
+The tarsier is indigenous to the island, so this is your only chance to meet this little guy.

-Check out the some stunning beaches of the Anda region
+Check out the stunning beaches of the Anda region

-Unlike crowded beaches of the Panglao Island, Anda region offers pristine white beaches and crystal clear sea with almost no people around.
+Unlike the crowded beaches of the Panglao Island, Anda region offers pristine white beaches and crystal clear sea with almost no people around.
 It’s a part of the island you definitely should explore on your own.
-Bring some snorkeling equipment if you want to enjoy some astounding sea life.
+Bring some snorkeling equipment if you want to enjoy some astounding marine life.

 Taste the local street food – Lechon Manok

 This super affordable street food dish can be bought all over the island.
-The Lechon Manok is actually a grilled pork, but its crunchiness and juiciness makes it so delicious.
-If you prefer chicken over pork you can order that one too, either way it’s gonna melt in your mouth.
+The Lechon Manok is actually grilled pork, but its crunchiness and juiciness make it so delicious.
+If you prefer chicken over pork, you can order that one too, either way it’s gonna melt in your mouth.

 Have a night walk on the Panglao beach

 Panglao beach doesn’t get less crowded in the night.
-It only transforms to an endless line of restaurants and bars with the live music.
-If you want to skip the crowd, order a beer and have a seat on the sand just next to the sea.
+It only transforms to an endless line of restaurants and bars with live music.
+If you want to avoid the crowd, order a beer and have a seat on the sand just next to the sea.

-Try some seafood Filipino specialities for the dinner
+Try some seafood Filipino specialties for the dinner

-Either you pick to stay at the Panglao beach, or you want to check out the restaurants in the Tagbilaran city, you should definitely go for a seafood dinner.
+No matter if you pick to stay at the Panglao beach or if you want to check out the restaurants in Tagbilaran, you should definitely go for a seafood dinner.
 If you want to have a real local dish, try tuna kinilaw.
 It’s a raw tuna dish marinated in an acidic solution, often vinegar or calamansî juice.